BoomDAO/world-protocol/README.md

 - Go to [Github actions deployment runs](https://github.com/BoomDAO/world-engine/actions)
 - Open the latest succesful run. ([Click to see an example run](https://github.com/BoomDAO/world-engine/actions/runs/5630551731))
-- Go to any of the `Deploy All Canisters` jobs.
+- Go to `Build and Deploy all BOOM DAO World Engine Canisters` job.
-- Open one of the `Deploy All Canisters` steps.
+- Open `Deploy All Canisters` step.
 Scroll to the end of this Job, you should find the `Module hash` in this step.
 This value should match the value you got locally.

 <p align="center">
   <a href="logo" target="_blank" rel="noreferrer"><img src="https://github.com/BoomDAO/world-engine/assets/29381374/40c77572-9ce7-4b01-9c26-9b167a82c5ee" alt="my banner"></a>